 Since all (as far as I know) extraction methods involve chemicals that can produce noxious and deadly gas vapor, there are articles that can lay out the procedures.
 Simply google "gold extraction".
 Remember to always wear a mask/ventilator if you wish to separate gold from ore (in its pure form) chemically.
 The building should also have good ventilation.
 Deferring to professionals when using chemicals may be the right decision.

 Of Interest to Gold Prospectors

 Finding gold may not be as simple as seeing a gold stringer in a quartz outcropping.
 Sometimes gold is mixed in ore with manganese.
 Other times, it can be found in reddish rock, occurring due to iron oxide (rust), with lines of quartz.
+Another form of volcanic rock, basalt, can contain gold and quartz and varies from a dark black to grey.
 Yet other times it is in the form of placer, flakes that have washed down a mountain in some kind of water pathway.
 To increase your yield, you really need to get some basic equipment.
-It's here.

 © 2013 John R Wilsdon